datalatte-ai/dataBarista-agent/packages/plugin-dkg/README.md

 ### Notes

-- There is no need to manually add `plugin-dkg` to the `plugins` array; it will load automatically.
-- Ensure you configure the Twitter client and select your LLM provider in the character settings.
+- Ensure you configure the Twitter client and select your LLM provider in the character settings, also include the plugin in your agent.

 ## Dependencies

 - @elizaos/core: workspace:\*
 - SPARQL query library: workspace:\*
 - DKG JavaScript SDK: dkg.js > ^8.0.4
-- Twitter Agent Client: agent-twitter-client = 0.0.18

 ## Contributing